COVID-19 vaccine: History

-In November 2021, the full nucleotide sequences of the AstraZeneca and Pfizer/BioNTech vaccines were released by the UK Medicines and Healthcare products Regulatory Agency, in response to a freedom of information request.
+In November 2021, the full nucleotide sequences of the AstraZeneca and Pfizer/BioNTech vaccines were released by the UK Medicines and Healthcare products Regulatory Agency in response to a freedom of information request.

+In June 2025, the European Medicines Agency announced that they are making data from the marketing authorization applications for COVID-19 mRNA vaccines Comirnaty and Spikevax publicly available.

 Effectiveness

+An analysis involving more than 20 million adults found that vaccinated people had a lower risk of long COVID compared to those who had not had a COVID-19 vaccine.

 Duration of immunity

 As of 2021, available evidence shows that fully vaccinated individuals and those previously infected with SARS-CoV-2 have a low risk of subsequent infection for at least six months.
 There is insufficient data to determine an antibody titer threshold that indicates when an individual is protected from infection.
 Multiple studies show that antibody titers are associated with protection at the population level, but individual protection titers remain unknown.
 For some populations, such as the elderly and the immunocompromised, protection levels may be reduced after both vaccination and infection.
 Available evidence indicates that the level of protection may not be the same for all variants of the virus.

 As of December 2021, there are no FDA-authorized or approved tests that providers or the public can use to determine if a person is protected from infection reliably.

-As of March 2022, elderly residents' protection against severe illness, hospitalization and death in English care homes was high immediately after vaccination, but protection declined significantly in the months following vaccination.
+As of March 2022, elderly residents' protection against severe illness, hospitalization, and death in English care homes was high immediately after vaccination, but protection declined significantly in the months following vaccination.
 Protection among care home staff, who were younger, declined much more slowly.
 Regular boosters are recommended for older people, and boosters for care home residents every six months appear reasonable.